 WHAT'S LOVE GOT TO DO WITH IT?

 The project was born to celebrate what we love about our planet and engage the challenges of climate change with our hearts.
-The Climate Love Project is a vehicle to imagine and implement creative projects that provide an avenue for activism.
+Climate Love Project is a vehicle to imagine and implement creative projects that provide an avenue for activism, a.k.a. artivism!

 Our research shows that Emotional Intelligence, creative thinking and community building are skill sets that we all need to navigate the complexities of a changing planet and the associated challenges.

-We started with Art Nights in the neighborhood and our work has bloomed to include community made sculptures that rove through town, art-based engagement strategies, workshops, public events and a neighborhood Nigh Bazaar.
+We started with Art Nights in the neighborhood and our work has bloomed to include climate change activities for kids and their grown-ups like community made sculptures that rove through town and a neighborhood Night Bazaar.

 What, you say that art won’t save the planet?
 Maybe not, but millions of engaged people acting from our hearts can certainly help.